gbv/beacon-js/README.md

 }
 ~~~

-Link dump objects are not required when processing link dumps as streams.
+However, LinkDump objects are not required when processing link dumps as streams.

-### MetaFields
+#### MetaFields

 [BEACON meta fields](http://gbv.github.io/beaconspec/beacon.html#meta-fields) are implemented as object with properties for each meta field: